 In the end, it’s a lifestyle question only you as a home owner can decide.
 But the trend as of lately is that we are removing more tubs than we are installing.
+If you were to ask the same question to all the best plumbers near me, they’d probably notice the very same trend.
 There are so many wonderful shower features that we can add, and with the use of glass walls, an accurately designed shower space can truly open up a bathroom and bring functionality to a small space.

 Check out this article on Houzz for examples of bathroom transformations:

 Houzz Bathroom Transformations